 Where You Will Find Gold

-While Gold coins and jewelry might seem like the only Gold sources, you can find this yellow Precious Metal in many other places.
-Because it is nontoxic, for instance, Gold has historically been used in dental fillings, though these have fallen out of favor because of their price.
+While gold coins and jewelry might seem like the only source of gold, it can be found in many other places.
+Because it is non-toxic, for instance, gold has historically been used in dental fillings, though these have fallen out of favor because of their price.

 The Gold Extraction Process

-To recover recyclable Gold, professionals use a Gold extraction process to remove the metal.
-The process varies depending on the application, but it typically involves some sort of acidic mixture that separates the Gold from other materials.
+Professionals use a gold extraction process to remove the metal to recover recyclable gold.
+The process varies depending on the application, but it typically involves an acidic mixture that separates the gold from other materials.

-After that part of the Gold extraction process is complete, the Gold is sifted from the resulting materials and melted down to form a bar, nugget, or other solid shapes.
-Gold melting typically involves a crucible and the temperature required to melt it depends on its purity.
-Pure Gold, or .9999 fine Gold, melts at 1947.52 degrees Fahrenheit.
+After that part of the gold extraction process, the gold is sifted from the resulting materials and melted to form a bar, nugget, or other solid shapes.
+Gold melting typically involves a crucible, and the temperature required to melt it depends on its purity.
+Pure gold, or .9999 fine gold, melts at 1947.52 degrees Fahrenheit.

 Melting and Smelting Gold

-Before professionals pursue Gold melting, they sort it based on its purity.
-Pure Gold, known in jewelry as 24K Gold, has no impurities and is sorted separately from lesser qualities of Gold during the Gold recycling process.
-Professionals can use an electronic tester or an acid kit to test for purity levels, depending on the circumstances.
+Before professionals pursue gold melting, they sort it based on its purity.
+Pure gold, known in jewelry as 24K gold, has no impurities and is sorted separately from lesser qualities of gold during the gold recycling process.
+Depending on the circumstances, professionals can use an electronic tester or an acid kit to test for purity levels.

-After the Gold melting process is complete, the recycling continues by separating each purity level so that bars or nuggets remain consistent.
-For instance, you wouldn’t want to melt 24 karat Gold and 8 karats Gold into the same bar.
-Recyclers can also smelt impure Gold to increase its purity level.
+After the gold melting process, the recycling separates each purity level so that bars or nuggets remain consistent.
+For instance, you wouldn’t want to melt 24-karat gold and 8-karat gold into the same bar.
+Recyclers can also smelt impure gold to increase its purity level.

 Reusing Gold

-Recycled Gold has many applications across several industries.
-From your car’s catalytic converter to your home’s air-conditioning unit, many of the products you use every day contain Gold.
-Jewelers can also use recycled Gold to make new pieces, from rings and bracelets to necklaces and earrings, and recycled Gold can even be remade into Gold coins.
+Recycled gold has many applications across several industries.
+From your car’s catalytic converter to your home’s air-conditioning unit, many products you use daily contain gold.
+Jewelers can also use recycled gold to make new pieces, from rings and bracelets to necklaces, earrings, and even gold coins.